Despite WHO Warning, Trump Reiterates Call to Reopen US

 Meanwhile in the U.S. Senate, lawmakers are trying to finalize a deal that would only begin to answer some of those questions.

 Congress is on the cusp of passing a $2 trillion relief package that is expected to deliver assistance in the form of $1,200 checks for adults and $500 checks for children, with payments to adults phasing out as income increases.
-Treasury Secretary Steve Mnuchin said during Wednesday’s White House coronavirus taskforce briefing that payments could come in three weeks and that banks will be instructed to issue those loans on the “same day” by the end of this week.
+Treasury Secretary Steve Mnuchin said during Wednesday’s White House coronavirus taskforce briefing that payments could come in three weeks.

 Relief is also coming through expanded unemployment insurance, loans for small businesses and a $500 billion stake for various industries.
 But the House of Representatives must make the next move after the Senate finalizes the deal.